fagan2888/stackInsight/README.md

 Datbricks Supported XML    | Databricks non-supported xml :-------------------------:|:-------------------------:
 ![diagram](fig/xml_parse.png)  |  ![diagram](fig/se_xml.png)
+__Figure 2.__ XML file variations to bring out the necessity of parquet conversion.

 In order to extract the attributes of the tags of the xml files , I converted the xml files to parquet due to the limitations of the DataBricks xml parser library which requires the attribute to be embedded between pairs of tags as opposed to all atrributes within a single pair of tags.